-The African Development Bank's Strategy for (2024 - 2033) sets out two key objectives which are accelerating inclusive green growth and driving prosperous and resilient economies.
+The African Development Bank's Strategy for 2013-2022 sets out two key objectives which are supporting inclusive growth and a transition towards green growth for African countries.
 The Bank's High 5 priorities are to: light up & power Africa; feed Africa; industrialize Africa; integrate Africa; and improve the quality of life for the people of Africa; and Gender Strategy for 2021-2025.
 Concept notes should be aligned to these priorities.